mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 I was invited for dinner with my in-laws so I jumped on the TT bike for a run up to _Sidney_.
 The mountain bike is fun but the TT bike can be fun too.
 It is rare for me to ride mostly uninterrupted for 20km on the road so I took this as a chance to learn and make mental notes of the effort and distance.

-Given the amount of headwind experienced on the run a couple hours earlier, I half expected to get a push for the ride in the opposite direction.
-There was a nice tailwind through to _Elk Lake_ but it died off near the intersection of _Island View Road_.
+Given the headwind experienced on the run a couple hours earlier, I expected to get a push for the ride in the opposite direction.
+A decent tailwind through to _Elk Lake_ died off near the intersection of _Island View Road_.
 Then it was a slight headwind for the remainder of the ride.
-Time to _Sidney_ via the _Pat Bay Highway_ was 45 minutes.
 <!---->
 #### RIDE: Uptown to Sidney
 ![Ride Map](/assets/jpg/ride-20210523.jpeg)

+Time to _Sidney_ via the _Pat Bay Highway_ was 45 minutes.